dbettin/davebettin.com/source/about/index.markdown

 <p>I love doing a lot of different things and investing in new experiences.
 I wish had more time to learn about other interesting things.</p>

-<p> I am currently a co-founder at a very early stage financial data software company.
+<p> I am currently a co-founder at an early stage financial data software company.
 Over the past 14 years, I have worked on my fair share of software gigs; some of them I've enjoyed, others not so much.
 I hope to continue to do what I enjoy.</p>

-<p> Technically, I don't prescribe to any religion or align with any dogma; I select the technologies that help me get shit done.
+<p> Technically, I don't prescribe to any religion or align with any dogma; I select the technologies that help me get stuff done.
 I love writing code in C#, Io, Javascript and sometimes Ruby.
 I enjoy working on web apis, big data and solving those pesky type of problems.</p>

 <p>I continuously strive to find the simplicity in everything, however, I usually fail in doing so.</p>